Properadic coformality of spheres: Introduction

-Intrinsic coformality of a pair $(X,[X])$ as defined above amounts to formality of algebras encoded by properads.
-This question can be addressed using \emph{properadic Kaledin classes} or obstruction sequences for the deformation theory of properadic algebras developed by the first-named author in \cite{Kaledin,CE24b}.
-In \cref{sec:intermediateObstruction}, we explain how these obstruction classes get refined in the presence of a \emph{second filtration}.
-In \cref{sec:formalityLoopSpaces}, we apply this formalism to study the case of $A=C_*(\Omega X,R)$ when $X$ is a sphere, leading to the following results.
+It follows from the definition above, together with \cite{Sal17}, that coformality of a pair $(X,[X])$ implies coformality in the usual sense of rational homotopy theory, when $X$ is simply connected.
+In order to study the formality of these $\calY^{(n)}_\infty$-algebra structures, we will use \emph{properadic Kaledin classes} or obstruction sequences for the deformation theory of properadic algebras developed by the first-named author in \cite{Kaledin,CE24b}.
+In \cref{sec:intermediateObstruction}, we explain how these obstruction classes get refined in the presence of a second filtration.
+In \cref{sec:formalityLoopSpaces}, we apply this formalism to study the case when $X$ is a sphere, leading to the following result.